 What is gender confirmation surgery?

-Gender confirmation surgery (formerly called gender reassignment surgery) transfers people with gender dysphoria to their desired biological sex.
-It is also possible to change one’s sex by taking hormones.
+Gender confirmation surgery (formerly called gender reassignment surgery) allows people with gender dysphoria to permanently alter their body parts associated with their biological sex.
+It is also possible to change your physical appearance by taking hormones.

 Counselling is usually recommended — especially prior to any surgery — both for children and for adults with gender dysphoria.